 Position Yourself for a Good Night’s Sleep

-When joint pain makes sleep elusive, follow this joint-by-joint guide to getting comfortable.
+When joint pain makes sleep elusive, follow this joint-by-joint guide to getting comfortable and finding the right sleep position for you.

 By Mary Anne Dunkin